ziqiwuoa/clqa_paper/README.md

 <br>

 # Neural Machine Translation
 We train the machine translation models using [Fairseq](https://github.com/facebookresearch/fairseq) toolkit.
+The code is in the `fairseq` folder.

 ## Requirements and Installation
 - PyTorch version == 1.0.0/1.1.0